 Built-in services and service classes

-program includes built-in knowledge about a handful of useful services,
+The syndicate-server program includes built-in knowledge about a handful of useful services,

 including a means of loading external programs and integrating them into the running system.